Contents:

 Traineeships and apprenticeships

-To help you determine which option best fits your STEM career goals, we’ve created a comparison table below.
+To help you determine which option best fits your STEM career goals, we’ve created the comparison table below.

-Entry-level jobs in STEM offer a valuable starting point for those eager to begin their careers.
+Entry-level jobs offer a valuable starting point for those eager to begin their careers in STEM.
 These positions provide a practical introduction to the field, allowing individuals to earn a wage while gaining essential hands-on experience and industry knowledge.
 Although these roles might not require a degree, they often need secondary STEM qualifications and a genuine enthusiasm for the field.

 Entry-level roles are designed to support and guide newcomers, offering a supportive environment where you can develop core skills and build a foundation for future career growth.
 By engaging in these positions, you not only start building your professional network, but also set yourself up for continued advancement in the STEM industry.
 Whether through in-person or remote roles, the key is to approach each opportunity with a readiness to learn.